Part of Applied System Dynamics - Foundations

 Examples are an unanswered email, a tense conversation, a vague expectation, a delayed task, an unspoken conflict or a decision that keeps returning.

-Open loops can keep using resources because the system does not register them as “safely closed.”
+Open loops can keep using resources because the system does not register them as safely closed.

 Resource allocation under system pressure